-When a student adds or drops a course via the MLC Records Office, the roster change will automatically take place in Moodle and the student will be added to or deleted from your course.
+When a student adds or drops a course via the Office of Graduate Studies and Continuing Education, the roster change will automatically take place in Moodle and the student will be added to or deleted from your course.

 The official class roster for your course will always be available through the MLC Portal, as explained in point 3 above.